SPF-OST/optihood/docs/guide/energy_system_component_models.rst

 PVT class was implemented within the converters module, which defines the energy conversion technologies supported by optihood.
 The collector output is modelled based on the characteristic curve model reported in the SwissEnergy sponsored project PVT Wrap-Up (Zenhäusern et al. (2017)).
-The thermal output of a PVT collector, :math:`\dot Q`, highly depends on the surrounding environment and the operating conditions.
+The thermal output of a PVT collector, :math:`\dot{Q}`, highly depends on the surrounding environment and the operating conditions.
 The most significant influencing factors are the solar irradiation per collector surface area (:math:`G`), ambient air temperature (:math:`T_{amb}`) and the mean temperature of the collector fluid (:math:`T_m`).
 The characteristic equation of thermal output of the PVT collector is given by: